 HTML email signature in Apple Mail

 For some reason Apple do not make this a straightforward process.
 After I’ve created a new signature for my client I often spend a while on Skype guiding them through the process of getting it into Apple Mail.
-So, here’s a short guide
+So, here’s a short guide.
+This guide is intended for people that do not use iCloud Storage.

 1. The HTML